 - In fall 2006 the ACLS Commission on Cyberinfrastructure in the Humanities and Social Sciences released a final report, Our Cultural Commonwealth, on its investigation into technology and humanistic research, with a call on the need to develop the cyberinfrastruture necessary for scholarship in the humanities and social sciences.

-- In December 2019, ACLS received a $2 million grant from The Andrew W. Mellon Foundation to support the Intention Foundry (IF), a three-year initiative advancing the efforts of learned societies to increase equity, diversity, and inclusion.
+- In December 2019, ACLS received a $2 million grant from the Mellon Foundation to support the Intention Foundry (IF), a three-year initiative advancing the efforts of learned societies to increase equity, diversity, and inclusion.

 - In 2020, with generous support from the Henry Luce Foundation, ACLS launched the Luce Design Workshop for a New Academy, which brings together teams from six schools representing a wide variety of higher education institutions actively exploring challenges related to the flourishing of the humanities and interpretive social sciences in the United States and committed to bringing about change in institutional and disciplinary vision and culture, as well as in day-today practices in departments, divisions, and schools.